-For over 50 years Cincinnati Fan has been manufacturing cast aluminum and fabricated steel industrial fans, blowers and exhausters.
-In addition to their catalogued products, which include fans that range from ¼ to 125 horsepower, Cincinnati Fan manufactures custom models, designed to meet the specific needs and requirements of most applications.
+For over 50 years Cincinnati Fan has been manufacturing cast aluminum and fabricated steel industrial fans, blowers, and exhausters.
+In addition to their cataloged products, which include fans that range from ¼ to 125 horsepower, Cincinnati Fan manufactures custom fan and blower models, designed to meet the specific needs and requirements of most applications.

 Envira-North Systems, Ltd

-Envira-North is Canada’s largest supplier of industrial/commercial big ceiling (destratification) fans and claim 75 per cent of the Canadian market for industrial/commercial destratification and ventilation fans.
+Envira-North is Canada’s largest supplier of industrial/commercial big ceiling (destratification) fans and claims 75 percent of the Canadian market for industrial/commercial destratification and ventilation fans.
 Their HVLS big fan product and systems enable buildings to perform better; save on heating, cooling, mechanical operating costs and provide a healthier environment for the occupants of the structure.

 Hartzell Air Movement